By Nunzio Signore (BA, CSCS, CPT, NASM, FMS)

 As we get closer to a new year I would like to look back and get a bit reflective.
 A few years ago, I started a series in which I posted the most popular blogs of the year.
 These are the articles that received the most traffic, according to our hosting statistics.
 It seems to be a favorite of everyone, so here we go again with Part 1, covering the Top 5 most popular strength-related articles of 2018.
 Continue reading “The Best of 2018 – Strength Training Articles”

-Every off-season I see dedicated athletes basically spinning their wheels and settling for thrown-together ineffective off-season programming, simply because the location is convenient, or they’re feeling pressure from the travel team they play with to train with them.
+Every off-season I see dedicated athletes spinning their wheels and settling for ineffective baseball strength training programs, simply because the location is convenient, or they’re feeling pressure from the travel coach.
 The reality is that often they’re experiencing mediocre gains or no gains at all when they should be improving dramatically.
-They’re settling for acceptable when they should be expecting optimal.
-Bottom line is if your velo has stayed the same year-over-year your training probably SUCKS!
-Continue reading “Customized Strength Training at RPP; The Why and How it Works”
+Bottom line is if your performance has remained the same year-over-year your training probably SUCKS!
+A customized baseball strength training program goes a long way towards improving your level of performance.
+Continue reading “Baseball Strength Training at RPP, Why and How it Works”

 Knowing the adaptation that needs to occur and knowing what adaptation will occur are powerful decision-making tools when designing a program for an athlete.
 You need to first decide what effect you want the body to produce and then match it with an appropriate stimulus.
 This is referred to as the “SAID” principle.
 It stands for “Specific Adaptation to Imposed Demands” and is the blueprint that we build off of when programming for our athletes here at RPP.